Simple scheduling for shift-based teams, but glitches and no GPS tracking hold it back.

 Work chat

 The platform’s built-in messaging feature helps you communicate with your team members without swapping personal phone numbers.
-You can send your staff direct messages, set up group chats, or broadcast announcements to everyone at once.
+You can send your staff direct messages or set up group chats/channels.

 Verdict: 6/10